Package 'mpindex'

 Arguments

-Column name in the dataset that defines an aggregation level.
+Column name that defines an aggregation level.

 Value